UniversalScientificTechnologies/LABDOS01/README.md

 ## Where to get it?

 LABDOS01 is commercially available from [Universal Scientific Technologies s.r.o.](https://www.ust.cz/), write an email to sale@ust.cz or shop at [Tindie store](https://www.tindie.com/products/ust/labdos01-open-source-laboratory-dosimeter/).
 The device is designed as open-source hardware and software and is released under the GPLv3 license.
-The device was originally developed and maintained by [UST (Universal Scientific Technologies s.r.o.)](https://www.ust.cz) company, which sells it commercially and offers technical support.
+The device was initially developed and maintained by [UST (Universal Scientific Technologies s.r.o.)](https://www.ust.cz) company, which sells it commercially and offers technical support.

 ## Parameters

  * Silicon PIN diode detector with 12.5 mm³ detection volume
- * Number of energy channels 250, but configurable by firmware in range
+ * Effective number of energy channels 470 ±3
- * Deposited energy range from 200 keV to 12 MeV
+ * Deposited energy range from 60 keV to 7 MeV
- * Energy measurement resolution up to 50 keV/channel but the exact value depends on firmware and analog front-end setup.
+ * Energy measurement resolution 15 ±2 keV (depending on calibration method and type of particles)
  * Power supply 5V (by using the USB port or JST-GH connectors)
- * Integration time depends on firmware setup
+ * Integration time depends on firmware setup 10 seconds is the default
  * Interface - USB 2.0, USB-C connector or 3.3V UART link on JST-GH connector ([Pixhawk telemetry port](https://github.com/pixhawk/Pixhawk-Standards/blob/master/DS-009%20Pixhawk%20Connector%20Standard.pdf)).
  * Dimensions - 96 x 56 x 19 mm
  * Weight - 76 grams